Study in Spain

 Please note: Students may not be able to receive a transcript or a record of grades.
 Some schools are able to issue a certificate of attendance.
 Placement in a particular grade level, credit, or graduation cannot be guaranteed.

-All students applying for the Semester program must be available for a mandatory 3-day National Pre-Departure Orientation*, which usually takes place in mid-July.
+All students applying for the year program must be available for a mandatory 3-day National Pre-Departure Orientation*, which usually takes place in mid-July or early to mid-December (for Spring programs).
 This orientation is a required part of the program aimed at preparing students for their experience overseas.
-All students will participate in a one-day local pre-departure orientation in May or June.

 • Due to visa regulations, students who have graduated prior to the start of their exchange will not be considered for admission.